DVDs for educational sale

-The Boogie Man educational DVD with abbreviated Teacher’s Guide is now available exclusively for educational purchase, before its national theatrical release in Fall 2008.
+The Boogie Man educational DVD with abbreviated Teacher’s Guide is now available exclusively for educational purchase.
 Filmmaker Stefan Forbes and producer Noland Walker are also available for speaking engagements.
 Details and customer assistance are available by calling 917-450-3847 or emailing a request for an invoice to: info [at] interpositive [dot] com.
 Or click below to purchase.

 BOOGIE MAN: The Lee Atwater Story